pandosme/EmbeddedFlows/README.md

 Application flows to be imported into Node-RED running [Node-RED Installer](https://pandosme.github.io/acap/node-red/2023/09/12/nodered-acap.html) in Axis Cameras.

 ## Path Flow Heatmap MongoDB
 An application that stores detected objects paths to a MongoDB.
+The typical use cases are:
+* Flow Heatmap
+* Dwell Heatmap
+* Forensic search
+* Counting
+Your application queires and process the data in the database.

 ### Prerequisite
 * Axis Camera